HackYourFutureBelgium/curriculum/modules/data-modeling.md

 ## What you can Build

-By the end of this module you will be able to build, test and deploy basic fullstack web apps using Node, Express & SQLite in the backend, and HTML+CSS+JS in the frontend.
+By the end of this module you will be able to use SQLite, Commander.js & NPM to build and publish your own CLI applications.

 By using SQL and a database management system (SQLite) to model and access your application's data instead of reading & writing directly to the file system, your applications can provide more interesting user experiences while becoming less likely to crash.